Angels vs. Diamondbacks MLB Betting Odds, Trends & Prediction

 Los Angeles Angels DFS SPIN

-The Angels dropped to 25-41 after losing to the Arizona 9-4 last night.
-Tyler Ward had a nice game despite the loss, going 2-2 with a home run, before leaving the game with back tightness.
-Los Angeles looks to rebound from yesterday’s loss.
+The Angels improved to 26-41 after beating Arizona 8-3 last night.
+Zach Neto had a big game going 3-5 with a home run.
+Los Angeles looks to win the series against the Diamondbacks on Thursday night.

 Arizona Diamondbacks DFS SPIN

-Arizona won their second consecutive game on Tuesday night.
-The D-backs now sit at 32-35 for the year.
-Randal Grichuk had a big game going 3-4 at the plate with a home run.
-The Diamondbacks’ look for their third consecutive win on Wednesday.
+Arizona dropped to the Angels 8-3 on Wednesday night.
+The D-backs now sit at 32-36 for the year.
+Christian Walker had a nice game going 2-4 at the plate with a home run.
+The Diamondbacks’ look to get back in the win column on Thursday.

 Angels vs. Diamondbacks MLB Betting Trends